 A Quiet Expansion of Battery Storage

-Battery storage has been expanding rapidly across Texas in recent years.
+So yeah, battery storage has been expanding rapidly across Texas in recent years.

 Large grid-scale battery projects have been deployed across the ERCOT market, capable of responding within seconds when electricity demand spikes or generation suddenly drops.